 But as she sought treatment and support, Antonelli remembers worrying at each sign of sadness, wondering if she’d regress.

 She says what is different now from the time when she was hospitalized is that she has a better understanding of the tools to support her.
 For example, on the anniversary of her dad’s death, Antonelli knows to schedule self-care and surround herself with people who understand how to support her.

-Though she’s publically shared her experience with depression many times, she will still have friends coming up to her in confidence for the very first time, asking how to seek mental health support.
+Though she’s publically shared her experience with depression many times, she still has new friends coming up to her in confidence for the very first time, asking how to seek mental health support.

 “It’s still stigmatized and women are still scared, scared about retaliation and what does it mean?
 And does it show some sign of weakness?” she said.